PBASOFT/Exploration-and-Presentation/1. Work log - Steganography/README.md

 ####  Diary:

   We only have one entry in our diary, as we had already found the hidden message in the image, when our first 30 min block ran out.

-  We are surprised at how fast and unproblematic we found the solution.
-We didn’t experience any frustrations or dead ends and are currently finishing up wiriting the assignment.
+- **Problem been working on**

+We currently writing down timestamps for our google searches.

+- **What is currently your frustration**

+That we solved the problem already.
+And are currently discussing whether to start over to gain som of the aimed experience with work logs.

+- **When you were last in contact with your team-mate**

+We are currently talking online.

+- **When you expect to be done with this micro-task**

+Within 15 minutes.